 - Signal Transduction

 - Development of Bio-Markers and Clinical Application of Targeted Therapeutics

 - Ethical and IRB issues

 A unique component of the workshop is the commitment of the majority of the faculty to be in attendance during the entire course, thus, allowing the students extensive interaction with the faculty as mentors.
-"After dinner" talks focused on career development topics such as grant writing and creating successful oral presentations underscore the career building opportunities offered.
+Small group intensive sessions and "After dinner" talks focused on career development topics such as grant writing and creating successful oral presentations underscore the career building opportunities offered.

-This program is supported by industry, the non-profit sector and individual contributions from faculty, board and alumni.
+This program is supported by grants from the non-profit sector, industry, the non-profit sector and individual contributions from faculty, board members and alumni.

 Click on a program for more information

 In addition to these programs, The Cancer Education Consortium has a strong interest in developing programs on Pharmacoeconomics, Cancer Genetics, and Cancer Survivorship.